 Free radicals cause cellular damage and are responsible for aging skin.
 Their production is accelerated by environmental toxins, such as smoke, pollution, pesticides, and radiation.
 Free radicals attack your skin’s elastin and collagen — the vital components of youthful firm skin.

-Orange food sources of Vitamin A: Mango, persimmons, carrots, winter squash, sweet potatoes, cantaloupe, apricots, peaches, papaya, and egg yolks.
+Orange food sources of Vitamin A: Mango, persimmons, pumpkin, carrots, winter squash, sweet potatoes, cantaloupe, apricots, peaches, papaya, and egg yolks.

 B vitamins are found in whole unprocessed foods.
 They are not a single vitamin like vitamin A or C, but consist of a group of eight B vitamins known as vitamin B complex.
 Vitamin B6 regulates hormone levels and helps women with acne flare-ups triggered by hormone changes during the menstrual cycle.